vaginessa/RiMusic/README.md

 - Background playback with stop while app swipe out from task manager
 - Minimized player optimizations
 - Listening statistics
-- Audio visualizer on player
+- Audio visualizer on player with many type of effects
 - News, mood and musical genres
+- New albums from preferites artists
 - Search for songs, albums, artists and playlists
 - Bookmark artists and albums
 - Import playlists